ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/spf.md

 v=spf1 mx a ~ip4:192.168.1.1 a:mail.mybulkmailserver.com -all
 ```

-When a remote mail server receives an email claiming to be from your domain, the mail server will reading this SPF record work through the following steps:
+When a remote mail server receives an email claiming to be from your domain, the mail server will read this SPF record and work through the following steps:
 - *mx:* Match the MX records for the domain to the origin of the mail and Pass if they match.
 - *a:* Match the A records for the domain to the origin of the mail and Pass if they match.
 - *~ip4:192.168.1.1:* Match the origin against the subnet ip4:192.168.1.1, and if it matches, mark it with a Soft Fail.